carpercm/3weekdiet/README.md

 ORDER THE 3 WEEK DIET SYSTEM TODAY!

-As always be sure to check with your doctor before beginning any diet system.Type your paragraph here.
+As always be sure to check with your doctor before beginning any diet system.

+www.vortexshuffle.com